-Figure 156 Advanced Application > Port Authentication > MAC Authentication
+Figure 137 Advanced Application > Port Authentication > MAC Authentication

-Table 81 Advanced Application > Port Authentication > MAC Authentication
+Table 73 Advanced Application > Port Authentication > MAC Authentication

 LABEL DESCRIPTION Active Select this check box to permit MAC authentication on the Switch.
 Note: You must first enable MAC authentication on the Switch before configuring it on each port.
 Name Prefix Type the prefix that is appended to all MAC addresses sent to the RADIUS server for authentication.
-You can enter up to 32 printable ASCII characters.
+You can enter up to 32 single-byte printable characters.
 If you leave this field blank, then only the MAC address of the client is forwarded to the RADIUS server.
 Delimiter Select the delimiter the RADIUS server uses to separate the pairs in MAC addresses used as the account user name (and password).
 You can select Dash (-), Colon (:), or None to use no delimiters at all in the MAC address.
 Case Select the case (Upper or Lower) the RADIUS server requires for letters in MAC addresses used as the account user name (and password).
 Password Type Select Static to have the Switch send the password you specify below or MAC-Address to use the client MAC address as the password.
 Password Type the password the Switch sends along with the MAC address of a client for authentication with the RADIUS server.
-You can enter up to 32 printable ASCII characters except [?], [], ['], ["] or [,].
+You can enter up to 32 single-byte printable characters except [?], [], ['], ["] or [,].
 Timeout Specify the amount of time before the Switch allows a client MAC address that fails authentication to try and authenticate again.
 Maximum time is 3000 seconds.
 When a client fails MAC authentication, its MAC address is learned by the MAC address table with a status of denied.
 The timeout period you specify here is the time the MAC address entry stays in the MAC address table until it is cleared.
 If you specify 0 for the timeout value, the Switch uses the Aging Time configured in the Switch Setup screen.
 Note: If the Aging Time in the Switch Setup screen is set to a lower value, then it supersedes this setting.
 Port This field displays a port number. means all ports.
 Use this row to make the setting the same for all ports.
 Use this row first and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this check box to permit MAC authentication on this port.
 You must first allow MAC authentication on the Switch before configuring it on each port.
-Trusted VLAN List Enter the ID numbers of the trusted VLANs (separated by a comma).
-If a client's VLAN ID is specified here, the client can access the port and the connected networks without MAC authentication.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.